suprbh/tjweather/README.md

 Video [demo here](link).

-This module provides Node.js code to talk to TJBot and get a response back on the current weather conditions.
+This module provides Node.js code to talk to IBM TJBot and get a response back on the current weather conditions.
 It uses [Watson Speech to Text](https://www.ibm.com/watson/developercloud/speech-to-text.html) to parse audio from the microphone, processes your commands (e.g ask a weather related question) using [IBM Weather Insights API] and uses [Watson Text to Speech](https://www.ibm.com/watson/developercloud/text-to-speech.html) to "read" out a text response!

 **This is designed to run on a Pi with a microphone and speaker attached.
 See [Connecting mic and speaker](#todo) for how to connect your  mic and speaker**
 Before you start, it is recommended you become familiar with setting up your TJBot/Raspberry Pi by looking at [the instructions here.](http://www.instructables.com/member/TJBot/)